Nursing 406 - Adult Health Care » Spring 2020 » Chapter 22 Quiz

 A patient has herpes simplex infection that developed after having the common cold.
 What medication does the nurse anticipate will be administered for this infection?

-An ointment such as bacitracin
+A. An antihistamine such as Benadryl

-An antibiotic such as amoxicillin
+D. An antibiotic such as amoxicillin

 Question #12